PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform27to30.md

 - TestFixtureTearDownAttribute is obsolete
   - Use `OneTimeTearDownAttribute`

-## Nuget instead of Marvin Bundle FileFormat
+## Nuget instead of Moryx Bundle FileFormat

 TODO